 If we’re to last the distance, simplicity is a prerequisite.
 I sometimes feel the weight of the daily grind, problem solving, seeking opportunity, getting along with people, planning for the future.
 My whiteboard is always filled with life’s lessons but not today.
 Today I empty everything, I wipe it clean, I ask for forgiveness of… Continue reading A CLEAN SLATE – Maybe it’s time to reset

-I met a man who had all the trappings this world had to offer and he looked at me saying “Tom, I can’t even taste food any more” He lost his appetite for life.
-He resembled the sadness of a Lion trapped in a cage, just waiting for its meals and the day it will… Continue reading It’s time to take over the jungle, metaphorically (Lesson 90) 90 day challenge
+I met a man who had all the trappings this world had to offer and he looked at me saying “Tom, I can’t even taste food any more” The man lost his appetite for life.
+He resembled the sadness of a Lion I observed trapped in an Indian Zoo compound.
+The Lion was just waiting… Continue reading It’s time to take over the jungle, metaphorically (Lesson 90) 90 day challenge

 Humility A simple description of humility ‘a quality of having a modest or low view of one’s importance’ Authority A simple description of authority ‘the power or right to give orders, make decisions, and enforce obedience.’
 If I were drowning at the beach, I’d easily surrender to the lifesavers orders and wouldn’t get caught up… Continue reading Humility & Authority have a common ground, what?
 (Lesson 84) 90 day challenge